JumaryS/What_I_learned_week13/README.md

 ## Was I really struggling? yes.. yes I was

-I was only struggling because I let my personal life excuses prevent me from my study. ( this is a whole different story, boring and not important to the reader )
+I was only struggling because I let my personal life excuses prevent me from my study. ( this is a whole different story, moral of the story is study study study but in a way that you'll be able to break it down and understand )

 ![](https://media.tenor.com/images/8b887e089d1b80b100237337f9e73917/tenor.gif)